[Refreshing Vacation Travel Diary] I left work for two weeks and went to Hokkaido

 My father's handmade itinerary.
 Isn't he putting too much effort into it?

-That was the plan, but on the way back, I decided to go back to Fukui with my father, and since we had some extra time, we decided to go further west to Hakodate, which wasn't on our original plan.
+However, since I decided to return to Fukui with my father, we had some extra time and decided to go further west to Hakodate, which wasn't in the original plan.

-We traveled all the way from one end of Hokkaido to the other by car, covering a total distance of over 1,000km, which was quite a tough journey.
+We traveled all the way from one end of Hokkaido to the other by car, a tough journey covering over 1,000 km in total.

-I had intended to drive, but my father wouldn't let go of the wheel, so I ended up driving alone until the end.
-My father is 73, but he's in good spirits...
+I had intended to drive, but my father wouldn't let go of the steering wheel, and in the end, he drove alone the whole way.
+My father (73) is still full of energy...

 Let's go to Hokkaido!

-My father took the car from Fukui Prefecture to Tomakomai Higashi by ferry, and I, who live in Yokohama, flew from Narita Airport to Chitose Airport.
+My father traveled from Fukui Prefecture to Tomakomai East by ferry with his car, while I, living in Yokohama, flew from Narita Airport to Chitose Airport.

-We met up at Chitose Airport and began our trip to Hokkaido.
+We met up at Chitose Airport, and our Hokkaido trip officially began.

 *The Ainu names for each place are written in parentheses.
 However, there are multiple theories about the origin of the word, and pronunciation can be complicated, so please use this information as a reference only